Game-theoretic statistics and safe anytime-valid inference: Nonparametric Examples

 is a test supermartingale for $\cP$.
 Notice again the fully empirical variance term, as in~\eqref{eq:subexponential-superMG}; these are also called self-normalized processes.
 As before, one can mix over $\lambda$ or use the plug-in technique described earlier.

 Recently, \cite{ramdas2020admissible} proved that $R_t$ is inadmissible for testing symmetry by constructing a test \emph{martingale} $R^{o}_t$ for $\cP$ that is always at least as large as $R_t$, and typically larger.
-In fact, $M$ is a test martingale for $\cP$ (and is admissible) if and only if the unit bets $B_t$ at time $t$ in~\eqref{eq:unit} are nonnegative and predictable, and $B_t-1$ is odd.
-Note that the unit bet underlying~\eqref{eq:symm-supermg} takes the form~$\exp(\lambda x - \lambda^2 x^2/2)$, which does not yield an odd function on subtracting one; rectifying this yields the improved and admissible test martingale $R^o_t$.
+In fact, $M$ is a test martingale for $\cP$ (and is admissible) if and only if the unit bets $B_t$ at time $t$ in~\eqref{eq:unit} are nonnegative and predictable, and $B_t-1$ is an odd function of $X_t$.
+The unit bet underlying~\eqref{eq:symm-supermg} takes the form~$g(x):=\exp(\lambda x - \lambda^2 x^2/2)$.
+Since $g(x)-1$ is not an odd function, mirroring it around one can improve it: using unit bets $\widetilde{g}(x) := g(x)1_{x \geq 0} + (2-g(-x))1_{x\leq 0}$ yields a strictly better (and admissible) test martingale $R^o_t$.